jwunderl/pxt-arcade/docs/courses/csintro1/orientation/makecode-orientation.md

 4. Select the file you saved in task 2.
 5. Your code should now appear in the browser window.

-Alternatively, you can simply drag the image that you downloaded onto the page and it will load automatically.
+Alternatively, you can simply drag the image that you downloaded onto the home page and it will load automatically.

 ## Student Task 4: Sharing your game
 There is one other common way that we will keep track of our games: by making links to directly access the code.